xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 Getting the UniFi Security Gateway is an option but it's less flexible, more expensive and can not route 1 Gbit/s.
 It's easier to set up since everything can be done in the UniFi interface.

 *Update 2020-04-06*: Added a section about setting up needed DNS forwarding to VLANs on the EdgeRouter.
 A reader was kind enough to alert me that this was a missing step.
 I had it configured myself but missed to add it to the blog post.

+*Update 2020-04-16*: Another kind reader pointed out the need to set "Router" in the EdgeRouter DHCP configuration.
+As above I had this configured myself but it was not in the blog post, fixed now.

 ## Initial setup of EdgeRouter